 If you are at an early stage in your project and a small injection of cash (such as £25k) is all that you need to progress, look into Feasibility Studies, 75% match funded, with simpler application process.

 2. EU funds – big money for the hungry and the collaborative

 Another stream of funding to be aware of is European research funding with plenty of different programmes, such as recently announced Horizon2020.
 There is 80bn Euro available to innovative companies in different sectors, particularly those collaborating with other international parties.
 You can check out the online manual and reference docs, as well as use the financial viability self-check here.
 The competition calls fall under a few wider topics, such as Care or Health Co-ordination Activities.

 3. Trust funding – trusted by savvy entrepreneurs

-If neither UK Government nor EU funding are well aligned with the type of your research, consider applying for funding through charitable Trusts, such as the Wellcome Trust.
-The London based Trust operates globally with focus on resolving five key challenges (all health/bio science related):
+If neither the UK Government nor EU funding are well aligned with the type of your research, consider applying for funding through charitable Trusts, such as the Wellcome Trust.
+The London based Trust operates globally with a focus on resolving five key challenges (all health/bio science-related):

 - Maximising the health benefits of genetics and genomics